Email FacebookTwitterMenu burgerClose thin

 Royalty Basics

 A royalty is a payment received by the owner of an asset from someone else for the use of the asset.
 Often the asset consists of intellectual property.
-For example, the owner of a patent may receive a royalty payment from the manufacturer of a product for each unit made or sold using that patent.
+For example, the patent owner may receive a royalty payment from the manufacturer of a product for each unit made or sold using that patent.

 Other examples of royalties from intellectual property include payments for the use of patents, trademarks and copyrighted materials such as books, films or musical compositions.
 In addition to intellectual properties, oil and gas and mining leases generate royalties paid for the use of natural resources.